PROCEDURE RS2020 COLLECTION OF LOCKER ROOM FACILITIES FEES AND CHARGES

 VIOLATIONS

-Violation of a financial policy and/or procedures should be reported to your supervisor, your Human Resources representative, unit manager, and/or office responsible for the policy and/or procedure.
-Where those resources are inadequate, you may choose to make an anonymous report through the Penn State University hotline by calling 1-800-560-1637.
+Violations of University policy should be reported to the appropriate supervisor, unit manager, Human Resources representative, or the office responsible for the relevant policy or procedure.
+If these channels are insufficient or unavailable, individuals may submit an anonymous report through the Penn State University Hotline, accessible via the Reporting at Penn State website.

 AUDIT COORDINATION - FINANCIAL AND PROCEDURAL